murkl/arch-os/docs/CONTRIBUTING.md

     --enable-squash-merge --delete-branch-on-merge
 ```

-**Note:** _The required checks are the three that run everywhere. `ISO` and `Boot test` do not run on a pull request, and requiring them would leave every one of them waiting for a check that never arrives._
+**Note:** _The required checks are the two that run everywhere. `ISO` and `Boot test` do not run on a pull request, and requiring them would leave every one of them waiting for a check that never arrives._

 **Note:** _Nothing else has to be configured.
 The workflows sign with the token GitHub already provides, and Dependabot opens its pull requests against the default branch._